itzAymvn/Pixel-Game/README.md

 # Pixel Game

-A website for playing pixel game, which is a game that allows you to place 1 pixel on the board each 30 seconds which whatever color you want, other players can also place pixels on the board, and the board will be saved in the database.
+A website for playing pixel game, which is a game that allows you to place 1 pixel on the board each 30 seconds with whatever color you want, other players can also place pixels on the board, and the board will be saved in the database.

 # Database Structure